hashchange/backbone.declarative.views/README.md

 Incidentally, [Marionette][] is not affected by that edge case.
 You can load Marionette before Backbone.Declarative.Views, and in fact [you should][setup-marionette].

+### The template property is set to a selector, but the selector string itself is returned as the template content.
+Why?

+The selector doesn't match a DOM element, and hence is [interpreted as a template literal][cache-misses].
+Fix your selector to make it work.

 ### Why data attributes?

 On the face of it, using data attributes on one tag to describe another tag seems nonstandard and indirect.
 You may wonder why the markup for the `el` of a view can't just be part of the HTML inside the template, as an enclosing tag perhaps.